 An exploration of how living things relate to each other in both space (ecology) and time (evolution).
-Included is an overview of the history and diversity of life on earth, an examination of representatives of various taxonomic groups
+Included is an overview of the history and diversity of life on earth, an examination of representatives of various taxonomic groupsas well as a study of taxonomy itself.
+BIOL 120, 108 and 109 are required for Biology majors, and may be completed in any order.
+FS